-How to write progress reports for research projects
+How to write good progress reports for research projects

 Progress reports are a requirement for all students on research programmes, but how best to construct and use them is often misunderstood.
 This page offers suggestions, advice, tips and general help, in particular on developing the content of a progress report, writing it and the use of literature.